pipekit/argo-workflows-ci-example/README.md

 A basic CI leveraging Argo Workflows.

 ## The Workflow...
 * pulls a repo from git.
-Spefically pulling a branch based on a pull request;
+Specifically pulling a branch based on a pull request;
-* Tests that the PR branch is mergeable into its target;
+* merges the target branch into it
 * simulates a unit test;
 * builds a container from a dockerfile and pushes to a registry;
 * builds a non-container binary and stores it in the Argo Workflows artifact repository;